January Is National Glaucoma Awareness Month

 Glaucoma is a group of eye diseases that lead to damage of the optic nerve (the bundle of nerve fibers that carries information from the eye to the brain), which can then lead to vision loss and possibly blindness.
 Optic nerve damage usually occurs in the presence of high eye (intraocular) pressure; however, it can occur with normal or even less than normal eye pressure.
 Worldwide, an estimated 66.8 million people are visually impaired due to glaucoma, and an estimated 6.7 million are blind.

 In the U.S., over 2 million people have the most common type of glaucoma, and of these, as many as 120,000 are blind.
 An estimated 3.3 million of Americans could have glaucoma by the year 2020.
-Glaucoma is a leading cause of blindness among African Americans and Hispanics in the U.S. Three times as many African Americans have glaucoma than Caucasians, and four times as many are blind.
+Glaucoma is a leading cause of blindness among African Americans and Hispanics in the U.S. Open-angle glaucoma is three to four times more common in African Americans than in non-Hispanic Whites.

 Vision experts believe that half of those affected by glaucoma may not know it, since there are usually no symptoms in its early stages.
 By the time an individual notices something is wrong, the disease has already caused considerable damage.
 Vision lost to glaucoma cannot be regained.
 Therefore, visiting your eye doctor for an eye exam at least every two years is extremely important.
 If you are at risk or over 60 years old, your physician may recommend more frequent eye exams.
 Although there is no cure, medications and surgery can help slow the disease's progression.
 Visit the following sections of our website for more information about symptoms, risk factors, and screening.